ChircanLaurentiuAndrei/Sat_solvers/README.md

 4 -3 -2 0
 ```

-The first line, `p cnf 5 10` is ignored as it is treated as a comment.
+The first line, `p cnf 5 10` is treated as metadata and ignored.
-Running one of the included solvers produces the output file `result_<method_used>.txt`, containing `<filename>.cnf: SAT in 0.069 ms`.
+Running any of the included solvers produces an output file named `result_<method_used>.txt`, containing lines like: `<filename>.cnf: SAT in 0.069 ms`.

-The repository contains the [CNF_files](cnf_files/) directory, where all the test cases are stored, as well as the [samples](cnf_files/samples/) directory, where I left some trivial CNF files.
-The sample files can be removed, and the programs will accept any CNF file placed in the `samples` folder.
-Simply drag and drop the files there and enjoy the results!
+The repository contains the [CNF_files](cnf_files/) directory, where all test cases are stored, and a [samples](cnf_files/samples/) directory with a few trivial CNF examples.
+You can remove or replace the sample files—just drag and drop any CNF files you want to test into the `samples` folder, and enjoy the results!

-Additionally, there is a short [Python script](cnf_generator/) that can generate CNF files in DIMACS format.
+Additionally, there's a simple [Python script](cnf_generator/) that can generate CNF files in DIMACS format.

+## Test results

+In the [results](results/) directory, you can find all test case outputs, split into **2SAT** and **3SAT**.
+You'll notice the **lack of results** for the Resolution method and Davis–Putnam.
+That's because those methods are **way too slow** for anything non-trivial in the 3SAT category.
+All results follow the format described in the first section of this [README.md](README.md).

 ## ToDO list